-Vesting Performance measures % of award % of Performance achieved maximum Adjusted free cash flow 40% Adjusted free cash flow for the three years was £16.5 billion, which included adjustments for a number of material distorting items, principally legal settlements, favourable exchange rate movements and special pension contributions.
+Vestin a Performance measures % of award Performance achieved % of maximum % of award Adjusted free cash flow 40% Adjusted free cash flow for the three years was £16.5 billion, which included adjustments for a number of material distorting items, principally legal settlements, favourable exchange rate movements and special pension contributions.
 100% 40% Relative TSR over 3 years 30% GSK's TSR rank position was 6th (median position) in the comparator group of 11 pharmaceutical companies (GSK and 10 other companies).
-30% 9% Total vested for 2 011 49% Relative TSR over 4 years to 31 December 2012 30% GSK's TSR rank position was 6th (as above).
+30% 9% Total vested for 2 2011 49% Relative TSR over 4 years to 31 December 2012 30% GSK's TSR rank position was 6th (as above).
 If this performance is maintained, the vesting for relative TSR for 2012 would be the same as for 2011.
-30% 9% Potential to tal ve sting for 2009 award 58%
+30% 9% Potential total ve sting for 2 009 award 58%